How does it work?

 How long does The Arc last?

-The Aurora One will last for up to 3 years with regular use.
+The Arc will last for up to 3 years with regular use.
 We provide a comprehensive maintenance package for all of our products that provides replacement parts in the event of defective models.

 What are the benefits of UVC LED's?